X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 expansion card could contain RAM/ROM as well.

-Because of this, while develoeprs are free to use the hardware as they please, there are open discussions on suggested best practices for using cartridges and expansion cards.
+Because of this, while develoeprs are free to use the hardware as they please, there are open discussions on suggested best practices for using cartridges and expansion cards to avoid a poor user experience and or compatibility issues.

 For example, there can be conflicts if an internal card uses RAM/ROM space allocated to cartridges.
 Similarly, a cartridge can use MMIO (and doing so allows for nice features such as accelerator co-processors), but care must be taken to avoid MMIO being used by internal cards.

 One proposal is to reserve one of the MMIO address ranges for cartridges.
 These conversations are on-going such that the final best practices as well as the final cartridge and expansion card designs may change.
+To emphasize as well, these are neighborly best practices and not hard standards.

 ##### Booting from Cartridges